explorer436/explorer-git-repo/TypingSkills/TypingSkills.md

 Although you may only ever use some of these symbols during a typing test, you do need to practice them.
 As we mentioned above, most workplace typing speed tests will require you to use all of the symbols on a standard QWERTY keyboard, just to show that you can find those keys without slowing down too much.
 To help you practice locating and typing these symbols, go through the free typing test below.
 You'll learn when and where to use the symbols while you practice!

     Any time you want to show a percentage, you'll use the % key, as in "20% of 80 is 16."

     In the United States, prices are calculated in dollars.
 You can expect to pay around $3.50 for a gallon of milk, but a pound of bananas is usually $1.00 or less.

     When you're finished with this typing test, you'll be #1 at typing all 7 of these symbols!

     Anyone who uses a computer knows that the @ symbol is used in e-mail addresses.
 But did you know that the name for the @ symbol in Czech means "pickled herring"?

     The tilde symbol is often used in Spanish, but on the QWERTY keyboard the only common use is before a number or quantity, to mean "approximately."
 Here's an example: "The value of pi is ~ 3.14."

-Depending on the font type you choose, you may need to use the single quote along with the apostrophe to embed a quotation, like this: "She thinks that using symbols \`is just silly' but she needs to learn to type them anyway."
+    Depending on the font type you choose, you may need to use the single quote along with the apostrophe to embed a quotation, like this: "She thinks that using symbols `is just silly' but she needs to learn to type them anyway."

 ---

-<a id="org298d3ae"></a>
+<a id="org6c406bd"></a>

 # Typing Lessons 14: The Right-Hand Symbol Keys